skip to content

 Facts About Last Year’s SECC

-- In the past 34 years, state employees have raised nearly $24 million for 1,600 nonprofit charitable organizations helping thousands of people and pets who otherwise might not have received the help they needed.
+- Over nearly 40 years, state employees have raised more than $32 million for 1,600 nonprofit charitable organizations helping thousands of people and pets who otherwise might not have received the help they needed.